Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 "The fragmentation of education into disciplines teaches us that the world is made of bits we can use and consume as we choose.
 This fragmentation is a denial of ultimate meaning.”
 These prophetic words from our founding editor, Stratford Caldecott, give us the link between education and the issue of sexuality.
 If education is about exploring the fullness of our humanity, then human sexuality lies at the heart of education.

-Reading, Writing and Arithmetic: A Re-examination
+Reading, Writing and Arithmetic: A Re-Examination

 Education: Issue Two